billwuhao/ComfyUI_NotaGen/README.md

 ## 📣 Updates

+[2025-03-21] ⚒️: Added more tunable parameters for more creative freedom.
+Optional model unloading.

 [2025-03-15]⚒️: Supports Linux Ubuntu/Debian series, as well as servers, others untested, as well as servers.

 For local Linux computers, install `musescore` etc.: